 Managing your Google Account

-If you decide that you no longer want to use the Egnyte for Google Drive app, or you want to integrate your Egnyte account with a different Google account than the one you initially used, navigate to the My Applications tab within the My Profile page.
-From here, you’ll be able to remove the Egnyte for Google Drive app.
+If you decide that you no longer want to use the Egnyte for Google Drive app, or you want to integrate your Egnyte account with a different Google account than the one you initially used, navigate to the Add-Ons> Add-Ons & Integrations > Google Drive.
+Click the bin icon to remove the Google Drive integration.

 Alternately, you can change the Google account that you integrate with Egnyte by clicking the settings wrench.
 Be careful when you change Google accounts: if the second account does not have access to the documents you added to Egnyte with the first, you will not be able to access them from Egnyte.
 Any public links you have sent to the documents will not function anymore, either.
-For this reason we recommend that you change your Google account seldomly, if at all.
+For this reason, we recommend that you change your Google account seldomly, if at all.